Bauthe/directory-emptier/README.md

 # directory-emptier
-A software enabling the user to empty directories directly from context menu
+A software enabling the user to empty directories directly from context menu.

-This software is available for windows right now
+This software is available for Windows right now.

 ## Usage